phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### make-openbenchmarking-cache
 This option will attempt to cache the test profile/suite meta-data from OpenBenchmarking.org for all linked repositories.
 This is useful if you're going to be running the Phoronix Test Suite / Phoromatic behind a firewall or without any Internet connection.
 Those with unrestricted Internet access or not utilizing a large local deployment of the Phoronix Test Suite / Phoromatic shouldn't need to run this command.

+#### ob-test-profile-analyze
+This option is intended for test profile creators and generates a range of meta-data and other useful information that can be submitted to OpenBenchmarking.org to provide more verbose information for users of your test profiles.

 #### openbenchmarking-changes
 This option will list recent changes to test profiles of enabled OpenBenchmarking.org repositories.